kerspoon/goalachievement/app/articles/choosing-goals.md

 Finally write a couple of sentences on how that process went and how you think you could do it better next time.

 TODO: link to google docs template.
+TODO: look through my old noteboox for the steps I took to do this.
+I have this written down somewhere else!.